 INTERNATIONAL & REGIONAL ISSUES

-According to the CIA Fact Book, Turkey has a population of 81,619,392, which is increasing by 1.12% annually.
-This population lives for the most part in urban areas (70%).
-Some of the most populated cities are Istanbul, Ankara, and ?zmir.
-The majority of the population is of Turkish ethnicity at 75% of the population, though there is a large Kurdish community, estimated at 18% of the population.
-Some other smaller ethnic groups include Armenians, Greeks, Arabs, and Circassians which in total make up 7-12% of the population.
+According to the CIA Fact Book, Turkey has a population of 80,417,526 with a .5% annual growth rate.
+Seventy-five percent of the population lives in urban areas.
+The most populous cities are Istanbul, Ankara and Izmir.
+The majority of the population is of Turkish ethnicity at 70-75% of the population, while the Kurds make up 19% of the population.
+Turkey’s Kurdish minority predominantly lives in Southeastern Turkey, yet due to economic migration and government-enforced migration the Kurds are scattered to various parts of Turkey today.
+Some other smaller ethnic groups include Armenians, Greeks, Arabs and Circassians, which in total make up 7-12% of the population.

 Population of Turkey

 Turkey’s public health care system is administered by the Ministry of Health and funded through the country’s social security fund.
 In 2003, however, the Justice and Development Party introduced a health reform program to increase the ratio of private to state health institutions and make health care available to a larger share of the population.
 Most of these private insurance companies require paying a premium in addition to public contributions through social security.
 As a consequence, health care quality has improved as more people are gaining access to less expensive healthcare options; however, there is still much room for improvement.
-As of 2006, Turkey had roughly one doctor for every 700 people, compared to around one doctor for every 400 to 500 people in the United States and Europe, respectively.
+As of 2011, Turkey had roughly 1.71 doctors for every 1,000 people, compared to around 2.45 and 2.81 per 1,000 people in the United States and Europe, respectively.

 Atatürk established the current Turkish education system in 1924 when he closed all religious schools and replaced them with secular schools.
 He also made elementary school attendance compulsory and public schools free between the ages of 6 and 18.
 In 2001, enrollment of children between the ages of 7 and 18 was close to 100%.
-According to a 2011 estimate by the CIA World Factbook, the literacy rate was 94.1% for the population (97.9% for men and 90.3% for women).
+According the CIA World Factbook, the literacy rate was 95% for the population (98.4% for men and 91.8% for women).

 Literacy Rate (Men)